replicate/keepsake/web/docs/working-with-remote-machines.md

 gcloud auth application-default login
 ```

+### Point Replicate at Google Cloud

-Then, create a file called `replicate.yaml` in the same directory as your project with this content, replacing `[username]` with your name, or some other unique string:
+Create a file called `replicate.yaml` in the same directory as your project with this content, replacing `[username]` with your name, or some other unique string:

 ```yaml
 storage: "gs://replicate-[username]-iris-classifier"